goabstract/Awesome-Design-Tools/README.md

 ### Design to Code Tools
 * [Webflow](https://webflow.com/) — build responsive websites in your browser, then host with us or export your code to host wherever.
 * [Tilda](https://tilda.cc/) — create a website, landing page or online store for free with the help of Tilda modules and publish it on the same day.
+* [Readymag](https://readymag.com/) — visually-pleasing tool for designing on the web from landing pages to multimedia long-reads, presentations and portfolios.

 ### Reference & Inspiration
 This repo was inspired by articles from the design community and Prototypr.io Toolbox.